 This is generally Non-USA ammunition but ironically was designed in the USA.
 Since it’s pretty hard to come by Boxer primer ammo in the USA, I won’t go in to too much detail since it’s not corrosive.

-AA chlorate type salt is the corrosive element that will make you have to clean your gun a lot more then you want to.
+A chlorate type salt is the corrosive element that will make you have to clean your gun a lot more often.
 Many of the best gun cleaning solvents won’t remove this salt and you will need to use a machine to remove it in most cases.

 When to Field Strip Your Guns?